iBlqzed/Blazed-Api/README.md

 # Blazed Api
-The bBazed Api for Bedrock Gametest
+The Blazed Api for Bedrock Gametest